Asatheesh6561/HiFi-Coulomb-GAN/README.md

 ```
 python train.py -c config.yaml
 ```

 ## Inference
 1. Use test files from the MS-SNSD dataset or use your own.
+Make a new directory to save these test files.
 2. Run the following command:
 ```
-python inference.py --checkpoint_file [generator checkpoint file]
+python inference.py --input_file_dir [test file directory] --checkpoint_file [generator checkpoint file] -c config.yaml
 ```